What happens at a cremation service?

 What can you put in a coffin for cremation?

 Easily perishable items like wooden toys, books, flowers and photographs can be cremated with your loved one.
-This is provided they aren’t combustible and don’t produce harmful fumes, for example
+This is provided they aren’t combustible and don’t produce harmful fumes, for example alcohol or latex.

 Hard materials like certain metals may not be permitted, even on the coffin.
 It’s therefore vital to check what your chosen crematorium allows.